loginom/admin-guide-l10n/data-en/server/setup.md

 * To the TCP port `80|443` (http(s)) for the client hosts (browsers)

-Make sure that the installed antivirus software and network firewalls allow for such connections.
+Make sure that installed antivirus software and network firewalls allow for such connections.

 %spoiler%Examples of Windows Firewall configuring:%spoiler%